 Why you should consider donating: TerraPraxis is a very small, young organization, so it doesn’t have much of a track record yet.
 But Founders Pledge recommends it, arguing that more funding would enable it to reach its full potential.
 “We believe that TerraPraxis continues to do incredibly important work around shaping a conversation for advanced nuclear to address critical decarbonization challenges, such as the decarbonization of hard-to-decarbonize sectors and the conundrum of how to deal with lots of very new coal plants that are unlikely to be prematurely retired,” write Johannes Ackva and Luisa Sandkühler in their report for Founders Pledge.

 Aside from donating, there are many other ways you can help

 It’s worth noting that there are plenty of ways to use your skills to combat climate change.
 And many don’t cost a cent.

 If you’re a writer or artist, you can use your talents to convey a message that will resonate with people.
 If you’re a religious leader, you can give a sermon about climate and run a collection drive to support one of the groups above.
 If you’re a teacher, you can discuss this issue with your students, who may influence their parents.
 If you’re a good talker, you can go out canvassing for a politician you believe will make the right choices on climate.

 If you’re, well, any human being, you can consume less.
-You can reduce your energy use, reduce how much stuff you buy (did you know plastic packaging releases greenhouse gases when exposed to the elements?), and reduce how much meat you consume.
+You can reduce your energy use, how much stuff you buy (did you know plastic packaging releases greenhouse gases when exposed to the elements?), and how much meat you consume.